rdbhost/rdb2js/rdbhost-charge.md

 To run a refund, you use the query and the refund methods.
 The sql you provide to .query() will provide the 'amount' and the 'id' of the charge in fields of those names.
-The refund method takes parameters for the credit card data.
+The refund method takes no parameters.
 The idx value is nominally unique, and is returned in the results.

 Look at an example: